-All elected individuals must remain members of the CLASHSA throughout their mandate.
+All elected individuals must remain members of the CLASHSA throughout their mandate, unless graduating or going on exchange, whereby they will be granted a leave of absence.

 9.3 No member of the CLASHSA may accept nominations for two Executive positions in the same year.